oroinc/documentation/user/storefront/conversations/index.rst

 .. image:: /user/img/storefront/conversation/new_conversation.png
    :alt: Show the New Conversation button under the Conversations menu

-Alternatively, you can click **Ask A Question** on the page of a supported record.
-Supported records are:
+Alternatively, you can click **Ask A Question** on the page of an order, a request for quote, or a quote.

-* Order
-* Request for Quote
-* Quote

 .. image:: /user/img/storefront/conversation/ask_a_question.png
    :alt: Show the Start Conversation button